How to do Transformer testing using a Multimeter: Simple DIY

 Transformer check with a multimeter

-Transformer check using a multimeter
+Transformer testing using a multimeter

 • Resistance of the primary winding